UnboxingVideoReal/BOXED-INTERPRETATION-OF-TORRA-LORE---V2/SOLAR SYSTEM LORE/EARTH AND MOON/earth/surface/antarctica.md

 lots of animals

 # Lore
-whys it so weird? whys it so shiny and new and awesome and can support life? its cause of the blackened roots and allat yea
+whys it so weird? whys it so shiny and new and awesome and can support life? its cause of the [[Blackened Roots]] and allat yea

 #geography